-I beg the reader's patience in the long quote below and encourage you to have the discipline to move your way through one of Death's last great replies to Savitri.
+I appreciate the reader's patience in the long quote below and encourage you to have the discipline to move your way through one of Death's last great replies to Savitri.
 It is important to allow yourself to feel the hopelessness to which Death refers, to feel the drowning of your soul when you have forgotten who you are, when joy has been replaced by suffering, when God has become nothing more than a myth.

 "Behold the figures of this symbol realm,

 Here thou canst trace the outcome Nature gives

 to the sin of being in the error in things

 And the desire that compels to live

 Where nature changes not, man cannot change;